jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 And this could be its next shape, and so on.
-There were hundreds of these transformations, some small, some big, and it was too much for us to mentally track.
+We had hundreds of these kinds of transformations - some small, and some big, and it was all too much for us to mentally track.

-We kept making mistakes and any progress on the product sort of halted.
+We kept making mistakes and progress slowed.

-We wanted a better way to track this changing shape of the data as they went through each transformation, and had an inkling that types could be the answer.
+We wanted a better way to track the changing shape of the data as they went through each transformation.
+And we had an inkling that types could be the answer.

 :::